na-na-hi/renget/archive/smgenskins.md

 			 - Croaki (3s or 4s, there's two)
        - ==Longest cue ^==

    - .... but it doesn't stop there when it comes to Skin Advantage.
-On top of the *(albeit less extreme)* differences in soud cues, Loki's 2 / Blind overlay varies with different skins, resulting in some being more or less 'blinding'.
+On top of the *(albeit less extreme)* differences in sound cues, Loki's 2 / Blind overlay varies with different skins, resulting in some being more or less 'blinding'.
 Loki is the face of Skin Advantage in SMITE, and his generally scummy playerbase and reputation hasn't done him any favours.
        - ==Most Blinding v==
 			 - Hyperspace *(Currently, by-far, has the most blinding 2 in the game.
 As a result of the sound-equalling also resulting in this having the shortest and cue on his 1, this is now currently the go-to tryhard Loki skin, in terms of Skin Advantage - with the following two being not too far behind)*
 			 - Dashing Deceiver
 			 - Headless Norseman
 			 - Grim Mariachi *(Infamously used to be functionally silent on his 1, with a long, feint and softly spoken cue.
-Was the go-to example of a 'tryhard skin' but is now amongst the worst due to the lengthy cue.
-Still has a very bad rep, as most people aren't as aware of the nolife rankings of the Loki skins)*
+Was the go-to example of a 'tryhard skin' but is now among the worst due to the lengthy cue. ~~Still has a bad reputation, as most people aren't up to date on of the nolife rankings of the Loki skins~~)*
-			 - The Trickster / Shadow Spawn
+			 - The Trickster / Shadow Spawn / Devil Tamer
 			 - Infiltrator / White Death *(This used to have the loudest and cues, making it much harder for Loki to play effectively.
 Ironically, it was the best skin to learn with, as it forced you to stealth prior to entering into the enemy's audio cue range)*
 			 - Tokyo Machine
 			 - Loki Charms (Weaker)